CodeLinaro-mirror/le_external_libcamera_libcamera/README.rst

         libpython3-dev pybind11-dev

 for cam: [optional]
-        libevent-dev is required to support cam, however the following optional dependencies bring more functionality to the cam test
+        libevent-dev + pkg-config is required to support cam, however the following optional dependencies bring more functionality to the cam test
         tool: